OPRAmachine/opramachine-blog/content/posts/2018-02-24-four-months-later.md

 #### Today marks four months since OPRAmachine was officially launched and made accessible to the general public.
 Since then, it has been breaking down barriers for access to public information in New Jersey and helping to educate the public about OPRA.

-Our October 24th, 2017 launch came after months worth of technical preparation and trial & error as we learned to work with the open source [Alaveteli](http://alaveteli.org) software that powers our backend server as well as the technical challenges of working with the Ruby on Rails web framework.
+Our October 24th, 2017 the launch came after months worth of technical preparation and trial & error as we learned to work with the open source [Alaveteli](http://alaveteli.org) software that powers our backend server as well as the technical challenges of working with the Ruby on Rails web framework.

-## By the numbers
+## OPRAmachine by the numbers
 Since late October, we have seen:

-**1249** OPRA requests submitted to public bodies.
+**1250** OPRA requests were submitted to public bodies across the state by site users in our first four months of operation.

-**766** public authorities added to our database.
+**766** public authorities, including all **565** municipalities in New Jersey added to our database.

+We have processed **15** requests from municipalities and citizens to change or update public bodies on OPRAmachine.

+**3** lawsuits were filed in New Jersey Superior Court regarding alleged unlawful denials of access to public records.

 ## How we are making an impact